Distortion of Multi-Winner Elections on the Line Metric: The Polar Comparison Rule: Properties of Candidates on a Line

-\begin{proof} We consider the case that $a$ is on the left side of the median voter.
-The other case is similar.
-We prove that for odd values of $n$, $\SC(a)$ can be expressed as
+\begin{proof} We consider the case where candidate $a$ lies to the left of the median voter; the other case is symmetric.
+We show that for an odd number of voters, $\SC(a)$ can be expressed as